Leelz/Battleships/README.md

 2. Primary Board

-I created the Primary Board class which, when instantiated, created 10 arrays with a nested array of 10 strings in each.
+I created the Primary Board class which, when instantiated, creates an array with 10 nested arrays, 10 cells in each.
 This represented the 10 x 10 grid.
-All the strings were a cell object, which have the default content of "empty" i.e. not containing a ship and shot begins as false.
+The cells are instances of the cell class, which have the default content of "empty" i.e. not containing a ship and shot begins as false.

 I created the functions add_ship_to, add_ship_horizontally and add_ship_vertically